scsigma/end-the-extract/README.md

-### yarn start

-This will simultaneously start the backend server as well as the frontend

-test
+# Root Directory

+### This repo contains both frontend buttons and a backend server with endpoints that each of the frontends will make requests to